bathing bridge in skansen

 Hotel Skansen is located in the little town Båstad (known for it’s big tennis tournament) right next to the water.
 It was built as a warehouse in 1877, but in the roaring 20ies it was rebuilt so guests could play tennis and swim.
 It has housed both Nobel and Swedish King Gustaf V.

-At the end of a long pier, there’s a “kallbadhus” – a bathhouse for anyone who wants to jump into the cold sea – also in the wintertime.
-The have a large gym and excellent food.
+The Skansen have a large gym and excellent food.
 The building is modern looking – I prefer the old wooden ones – but this is definitely a place worth visiting.

 TOREKOV HOTEL